 - 3.1 The Treasury Management Strategy Statement has been prepared in accordance with the revised Code.
-Accordingly, the Authority's Treasury Management Strategy (TMS) is approved annually by the Authority and receives, as a minimum, a mid-year TMS report and an annual Treasury Management outturn report for the previous year by no later than the 30th September of the following year.
-In addition, quarterly reports are made to the Governance Committee and are reviewed by members in their scrutiny role.
+Accordingly, the Authority's Treasury Management Strategy (TMS) is approved annually by the Authority.
+In addition, the Governance Committee receives, as a minimum, a mid-year TMS report and an annual Treasury Management outturn report for the previous year by no later than the 30th September of the following year.
 The aim of these reporting arrangements is to ensure that those with ultimate responsibility for the treasury management function appreciate fully the implications of treasury management policies and activities, and that those implementing policies and executing transactions have properly fulfilled their responsibilities with regard to delegation and reporting. - 3.2 The Authority has the following reporting arrangements in place in accordance with the requirements of the Code:

-Area of Responsibility Council/ Committee/ Officer Frequency Treasury Management Policy Statement Full Authority Reaffirmed annually and updated as appropriate Treasury Management Strategy / Annual Investment Strategy Full Authority Annually before the start of the year Treasury Management Strategy / Annual Investment Strategy -mid-year report Full Authority Mid-year

-Area of Responsibility Council/ Committee/ Officer Frequency Treasury Management Strategy / Annual Investment Strategy - updates or revisions at other times Full Authority At least annually and as appropriate Treasury Management Monitoring Reports Strategic Finance Manager Quarterly Treasury Management Practices Strategic Finance Manager Annually Scrutiny of Treasury Management Strategy Governance Committee Annually before Full Authority approval Scrutiny of Treasury Management Performance Governance Committee Quarterly Annual Treasury Management Outturn Report Full Authority Annually by 30/9 after the end of the financial year
+Area of Responsibility Authority / Committee / Officer Frequency Treasury Management Policy Statement Full Authority Reaffirmed annually and updated as appropriate Treasury Management Strategy / Annual Investment Strategy Full Authority Annually before the start of the year Treasury Management Strategy / Annual Investment Strategy - mid-year report Full Authority Annually - mid year Treasury Management Strategy / Annual Investment Strategy - updates or revisions at other times Full Authority As appropriate Treasury Management Practices Finance Director Annually Scrutiny of Treasury Management Strategy Governance Committee Annually before Full Authority Scrutiny of Treasury Management Performance Governance Committee Quarterly Annual Treasury Management Outturn Report Full Authority Annually by 30/9 after the end of the financial year